lgreski/datasciencectacontent/README.md

-# Data Science Specialization Community Mentor Content Repository
+# A Community Mentor's Guide to the Johns Hopkins University Data Science Specialization

 Author: Len Greski